Commonwealth Aboriginal and Torres Strait Islander Employment Strategy 2015-2018

 The APSC encourages agencies to continue to use the Aboriginal and Torres Strait Islander Cultural Capability Framework to help build cultural capability across the Commonwealth public sector.

 For further information on the strategy or the evaluation please contact the APSC’s Diversity and Inclusion Policy Team at diversity [at] apsc.gov.au.

-If you have trouble downloading the report or need an accessible version, please email diversity [at] apsc.gov.au.
+If you have trouble accessing the report, please email diversity [at] apsc.gov.au.